How to Optimize Images for Search Engines?

 7. Image Sitemap

-If you use image as a primary source in your site then it’s a good idea to generate an image Sitemap and submit to search engines similar to normal XML Sitemap.
+If you use image as a primary source on your site then it’s a good idea to generate an image Sitemap and submit to search engines similar to normal XML Sitemap.
+Image Sitemap should contain the details of images on each page so that search engines can easily crawl and index them accordingly.

-Though it is easy to convey a bigger message with single image instead of paragraph of texts, using multiple images on a page will drastically increases the page loading time.
+An image can tell thousand words.
+Though it is easy to convey a message with images, using multiple images on a page will drastically increase the page loading time.
 Each image on a page will send a separate http request to the server and make the loading slower than the text content.

 Dos and Don’t with Images: